Xu-Dong/rareAPA/README.md

 * numpy/pandas (python packages)
 # Analyses
 * APA quantification

   APA quantification from multiple samples was conducted by Dapars2.
 Please find the detailed document through this [linke](https://github.com/3UTR/DaPars2) or this [link](https://github.com/3UTR/3aQTL-pipe)

 * aOutlier calling

+We analyzed single-tissue aOutliers and multi-tissue aOutliers (across at least five tissues).
+Two scripts in the [aOutlier calling]() directory

+*
 # License

+This project is covered under the MIT License.